tywil04/slavartdl/README.md

 You can find pre-build versions in the releases section.

 ## Usage
 Just run the executable for your system.
-Right now only Linux and Windows (x86_64) have pre-build executables although in theory its possible to build this code for any platform that is supported by Go(lang).
+There are prebuild executables for Windows, Linux and MacOS (darwin).
+Linux and MacOS have arm compatible versions.

 On Windows don't double click the executable, it will open a command prompt and close instead open a command prompt and navigate to the directory containing the `slavartdl.exe`.
 You then need to run this executable in the command prompt to successfully run the command.